Advice for American Citizens Buying Real Estate in France

 France has a longer life expectancy, a lower infant mortality rate and a higher doctor/resident ratio than the United States.
 The focus on preventative care means that patients are less likely to return for follow-up appointments.

-The system in France allows more choice as there are no insurance companies restrictions as they can be in the US.
-“Sécurité Sociale” is government funded which means everyone has access to affordable health care, whether you are a citizen, resident or a visiting tourist.
+The system in France allows more choice because there are no insurance company restrictions, unlike in the US.
+“Sécurité Sociale” is government-funded, which means everyone has access to affordable health care, whether you are a citizen, resident or a visiting tourist.

 Is Healthcare Free?

-Healthcare costs are covered by both the state and through patient contributions, they are completely free.
+Healthcare costs are covered by both state and patient contributions, making them completely free.
 The French national insurance fund, Caisse Primaire d’Assurance Maladie (CPAM), will repay you for part of the costs later.
-Most families in France have a top up healthcare insurance that completes most needs including dental and optical care.
+Most families in France have a top-up healthcare insurance that completes most needs, including dental and optical care.

-The short answer to this is YES, it is difficult; the ‘Foreign Account Tax Compliance Act’ (FATCA) is part of the US tax code, it was introduced in 2014 to help counter tax evasion.
-The cost for complying to this administrative procedure is high to French banks.
-With already very strict lending criteria, this means that few lenders will entertain considering loans from US clients.
+The short answer to this is YES, it is difficult.
+The ‘Foreign Account Tax Compliance Act’ (FATCA) is part of the US tax code and was introduced in 2014 to help counter tax evasion.
+The cost of complying with this administrative procedure is high for French banks.
+With already very strict lending criteria, few lenders will consider loans from US clients.

-If you require finance for your project, it’s essential that you research this early on, we can put you in contact with our specialist finance partners who can advise on the best borrowing options for overseas buyers.
-Note that a minimum of 30% deposit is normally requested for non-EU-residents, nearer to 50% shows a better understanding of how French mortgages work and financial security.
+If you require finance for your project, it’s essential that you research this early on.
+We can put you in contact with our specialist finance partners who can advise on the best borrowing options for overseas buyers.
+Note that a minimum of a 30% deposit is normally requested for non-EU residents, and a deposit closer to 50% shows a better understanding of how French mortgages work and financial security.

 What are the Tax Implications?

-Regardless of citizenship or nationality anyone living in France permanently will be taxed on their overall income.
-Home owners, families and investors not residing in France must pay tax on any income earned from properties that they own in the country.
+Regardless of citizenship or nationality, anyone living permanently in France will be taxed on their overall income, including US citizens residing in France full-time.
+Homeowners, families and investors not residing in France must pay tax on any income earned from properties that they own in the country.
 All income must be recorded and reported, so make sure that you include your running and other fixed costs (local taxes, repairs, utilities, insurance, management fees, etc …) to reduce the tax bill.
-We advise to use a local accountant or book-keeper, ideally English speaking.
-The good news is that our tax and law experts can assist you with every aspect of buying or living and working in France.
+We advise using a local accountant or bookkeeper, ideally English-speaking.
+Feel free to contact our tax experts can assist you with every legal aspect of living and working in France.

 Is the Buying Process Complicated?

-Although different to what you are accustomed to, the Buying Process is pretty straight forward, aimed at protecting the buyer and takes 3 / 4 months to complete on average.
-There’s no deposit to pay until the pre-contract has been signed and the 10 cooling off period has elapsed.
-See our beginners guide to buying a property and note that we work with excellent English speaking notaires who are well up equipped for online meetings and POA’s at distance.
-For professionals and investors looking in specific cities and area, discover our bespoke ’a la carte service’.
+Although different to what you are accustomed to, the Process is quite straightforward, aimed at protecting the buyer and takes three to four months to complete on average from when your purchase offer was accepted.
+There’s no deposit to pay until the pre-contract (le compromis de vente) has been signed and the 10 cooling-off period has elapsed.
+See our beginners’ guide to buying a property and note that we work with English-speaking notaires who are well-equipped for online meetings and POAs at distance.
+For professionals and investors looking in specific cities and areas, discover our bespoke ’a la carte service’.

 Where to Find Travel Advice?

-There’s plenty of travel advice online and everyone has different views, and ways of arranging their flights and trips.
-Start by looking at the travel advice back home, even at your nearest airport or airline, they’re usually up to date with the latest travel advice.
-And this link from the US Embassy in France website and advice for Foreign Nationals from the French Government.
+There’s plenty of travel advice online, and everyone has different views and ways of arranging their flights and trips.
+Start by checking the travel advice back home, or at your nearest airport or airline; they’re usually up to date with the latest information.
+And this link from the US Embassy in France website, and advice for Foreign Nationals from the French Government.

 For those travelling from the USA via London, here’s the UK government travel advice.
 And look for advice at other hubs of the countries you are travelling from and to, starting with Paris Charles de Gaulle, New York JFK, Miami and London Heathrow.